khannasahab/beautiful-jekyll/blogs/android/all-about-bundle/index.md

 1. Better mental model
 1. Parallel development possible
 1. Structured Code
-1. It is an amazing gimmick in tech world and ios does not have it (Sold!)
+1. It is an amazing gimmick in the tech world and ios do not have it (Sold!)

 Why not!
 Everyone responded and that’s how the dynamic feature was born.
 (It is a fictional story)